VanYosh/SIEM_Lab_c2/README.md

   └─ Simulated malware script (bash)

 [Attacker VM or Host]
-  └─ Simple Python listener (captures /beacon requests)
+  └─ Python listener to capture /beacon requests
 ```

-> Single-host works too if you bind the listener on localhost and point the script to it.
+> This can also be done on a single VM if the listener binds to `localhost`.

 ---

 ## Why `/tmp`?

-`/tmp` is world-writable, routinely used for transient data, and frequently abused by malware to stage payloads.
-Monitoring `/tmp` gives high signal for suspicious file creation, especially with odd names or unexpected executables.
+The `/tmp` folder is world-writable and often abused by malware to temporarily store payloads.
+It’s a high-signal location to monitor for unusual file activity with minimal noise.

 ---